neo1go/CRM-Board/developer-notes.md

 # in progress
-- Struktur der Site allgemein
+- Overall structure of the site
-- Design des UI planen
+- Planing the UI, perhaps with charts from chart.js
-- Login jetzt, Auth später (JWT ?)
+- create Login and Auth now or perhaps later (JWT ?)
-- Welche CRM Daten erheben oder bearbeiten ? -> (Kunden mit Name, Firma , E-Mail    TelefonNummer, Adresse,status(aktiv/inaktiv))
+- What CRM Data should I use ?(usual suspects would be name, age, adress, notes, priority Nr,)
-- Dashboard erstellen
+- create a Dashboard
-- Unterpunkt  'Notizen' (mit Freitext) erstellen
+- one subsystem should be  'Notes' (with free text)
--  Unterpunkt 'Aufgaben' erstellen
+- create subsystem 'tasks'
-- Logout erstellen
+- create Logout

 # done
--  grobe Projektstruktur erstellt
+-  overall project structure is established
-- Routen etabliert. da es sich um die Standalone handelt, gibt es kleine Abweichungen beim Erstellen.
-Die app.module.ts existiert nicht, dafür aber app.routes.ts
+- Routes established.
+Because of the standalone option for the project, there are minor differences in the porject structure.
+The component  app.module.ts doesn't exist and I have to use app.routes.ts instead.
-- Routerlink hat etwas Probleme bereitet, funktioniert aber jetzt.
+- Routerlink caused some trouble but is working fine right now.
-- Repo wurde wieder global gemacht, da ich wohl ein repo in einem repo erstellt habe mittels ng new.
+- repo was set to global.
+I accidantally created a repo inside another repo with  ng new.
-- Backend erstellt.
-Jetzt sollte entschieden werden, ob ich mit dem Design oder weiteren Kundenattributen für eine eventuelle Charterstellung weitermache, die dann im Dashboard angezeigt wird.
+- Wrote the backend part and used orm from aps.net to create the db.

 # pushed back
-- Design und kleine Layoutfeatures erstelle ich am Ende, nachdem alle Elemente implementiert wurden.
+- Design and other layout features will be added at the end.

 # hurdles und/oder lessons learned
-- angular standalone hat eine leicht andere Strukturierung als die classic Version
+- angular standalone has a slightly different structur than the classic version.
-- chatgpt ist strunzdoof.
-Es wurde bestimmt 30 mal erwähnt,das wegen standalone keine module.ts Datei existiert. das kostet Zeit und Nerven
+- chatgpt is beyond stupid in regards to the standalone nature of the project.
+I mentioned about 30 times, that no standalone module like module.ts exists.